-The estimated resident population (ERP) is an Australian Bureau of Statistics (ABS) measure of the population based on the concept of residence and refers to all people, regardless of nationality or citizenship, who usually live in Australia, with the exception of foreign diplomatic personnel and their families.
+The estimated resident population (ERP) is an Australian Bureau of Statistics measure of the population based on the concept of residence and refers to all people, regardless of nationality or citizenship, who usually live in Australia, with the exception of foreign diplomatic personnel and their families.
+The CCOPMM report uses estimated female resident population (EFRP), aged 15-44 years, in its tables.